PowerDNS/lightningstream/docs/schema-shadow.md

 ### The dupsort_hack

-When the schema contains DBIs with `MDB_DUPSORT` set, LightningStream needs to perform an additional transformation, as its merge algorithm requires unique keys.
+When the schema contains DBIs with `MDB_DUPSORT` set, Lightning Stream needs to perform an additional transformation, as its merge algorithm requires unique keys.
 The `dupsort_hack` rewrites keys in the shadow tables for these DBIs to include part of the value, to make all keys unique.

-For these DBIs, every time a change is detected LightningStream currently needs to completely rewrite the shadow DBI, and the original DBI if it needs to sync back changes from remote instances.
+For these DBIs, every time a change is detected Lightning Stream currently needs to completely rewrite the shadow DBI, and the original DBI if it needs to sync back changes from remote instances.

 ### Long write locks